connorjs/eslint-config-connorjs/README.md

   - [reportUnusedDisableDirectives] to keep code clean and up to date

-- Includes [eslint-plugin-eslint-comments] and enforces comment descriptions to document why the code should ignore a configured ESLint rule.
+- Includes [eslint-plugin-eslint-comments] and enforces comment descriptions ([eslint-comments/require-description][eslint-comments-require-description]) to document why the code should ignore a configured ESLint rule.

-  > 🛑 **IMPORTANT**
-  >
-  > [eslint-comments/require-description][eslint-comments-require-description]
-  > is the single most important rule to configure!
-Please use it.

 - Includes [eslint-config-prettier] to turns off all rules that are unnecessary or might conflict with [Prettier][prettier].